pronovic/auth0-token/DEVELOPER.md

 ```
 $ ./run --help
 ------------------------------------
 Shortcuts for common developer tasks
 ------------------------------------

 Basic tasks:

-- run install: Setup the virtualenv via Poetry and install pre-commit hooks
+- run install: Install the Python virtualenv and pre-commit hooks
+- run update: Update all dependencies, or a subset passed as arguments
 - run outdated: Find top-level dependencies with outdated constraints
+- run rebuild: Rebuild all dependencies flagged as no-binary-package
+- run outdated: Find top-level dependencies with outdated constraints
 - run format: Run the code formatters
 - run checks: Run the code checkers
 - run build: Build artifacts in the dist/ directory
 - run suite: Run the complete test suite, as for the GitHub Actions CI build
-- run suite -f: Run a faster version of the test suite, ommitting some steps
+- run suite -f: Run a faster version of the test suite, omitting some steps
 - run clean: Clean the source tree

 Additional tasks: